travelster/DBGallery/fundamentals/dashboard.md

 - Overall statistics.
 - Live links, such as those in 'Recent active folder'.
 These are live links to immediately return to where you left off.
 Click 'Most active users' to see activity for that user, or 'Most used keywords' to view those with that keyword.
 (Note: Not all widgets are shown in the screenshot below, but can be added to the dashboard in the configure section.)

 **TIP**: To view who may have performed recent activity such as Recently Updated Data, go to Tools | Audit Trail and select Upload Images from the Type dropdown.
+Most of the the dashboard widgets that are counts of recent activity are read from the audit trail.
+See <a href="https://dbgallery.com/activity-monitoring">Activity Monitoring</a> to learn more.

 Configuration Options, accessible by selecting one of the three buttons in top-right of the dashboard:
 - Button 1: Toggle whether the dashboard automatically appears upon login.